Your Cart (${cart.item_count})

 Eat Fiber-rich Foods

 Sometimes, it can be hard to get enough fiber from your diet.
 If this is the case, don’t worry.
-There are plenty of great fiber supplements to help you meet your daily quota.
+Consider taking a fiber supplement to help you meet your daily quota.

 Get Active

-Moreover, regular exercise improves the efficiency of the digestive tract!
+Moreover, regular exercise improves the efficiency of the digestive tract and promotes heart health!
 As the heart becomes more efficient, less blood needs to be diverted away from digestion during exercise.
 This results in fewer incidents of exercise-related bowel distress.

 Minimize Irritating Foods

 While dehydration causes constipation, other foods may have an opposite — and equally unpleasant — effect.
-Such foods can irritate your stomach and cause you to have very loose poop.
+Such foods can irritate your stomach and cause you to have diarrhea.
 If this happens, avoiding irritating foods may help.

 Caffeinated drinks, alcohol, and overly spicy or fatty foods can all irritate the stomach.
-Avoiding these foods may improve your bathroom experience.
+Avoiding foods that cause frequent pooping may improve your bathroom experience.
 Furthermore, keeping a food log helps you understand any relationships that may exist between your diet and bowel movements.

 Adjust Your Angle